LuisPe/luispi/content/blog/technical-debt.en.md

 ## Different yardstick

-Let's imagine that we need to paint the exterior of our house and we decide to hire a professional to do the job.
+Let's imagine that we need to paint the exterior of our house, and we decide to hire a professional to do the job.

 After consulting several quotes we decided to hire the services of "x" to take care of the job.